EU antitrust regulators charge 10 Asian capacitor makers over cartel

-BRUSSELS European Union antitrust regulators charged 10 Asian makers of electrolytic capacitors on Wednesday with taking part in a cartel over a 17-year period, putting the companies at risk of hefty fines if found guilty.
+BRUSSELS Nov 4 European Union antitrust regulators charged 10 Asian makers of electrolytic capacitors on Wednesday with taking part in a cartel over a 17-year period, the latest EU action against illegal price-fixing.

 The European Commission said the cartel operated from 1997 to 2014, with the companies holding a series of multilateral meetings in Japan to discuss future market trends, prices and customer data.
 It did not name the companies.